Trilmatic/stickjs/README.md

 ### viewport

 sometimes we do not want the element to stick on devices with lower resosution, viewport is the least ammount of pixels of width that trigger sticky behaviour.
-If the viewer width is lees then given number, element will not stick.
+If the viewer width is less then given number, element will not stick.
 Default:

 ```js